arruda/minecraft-mods-downloader/README.md

 mine_mods -p /home/my_user/.minecraft -f http://somewhere.com/mod_list.yml
 ```

-## Don't use cache
-If you want to ensure the download of the mods, just add the `no-cached` flag when running the `mine_mods` command.
+Also, if you don't want to use cache, just add the `no-cached` flag when running the `mine_mods` command.

 LICENSE